-Slate countertops are seldom seen in kitchens.
+Slate countertops are the hardest countertops.
+Yet they are seldom seen in kitchens.
 Of course, outside the kitchen, slate is well known as a strong and sturdy building material used on floors and roofs.
-As a countertop, it is quite durable and offers a look that ranges from rustic to classy.

 Consider slate tops as an alternative to granite or limestone countertops.
 It's durable and unique in the kitchen.

-Slate comes in colors . . . dark to light green, mottled purple, deep purple/turquoise, red, gray, and black.
+Slate comes in these colors . . . dark to light green, mottled purple, deep purple/turquoise, red, gray, and black.
 Its surface is usually honed matte finish.

 You can also recognize it by its natural cleft surface.
-The cleft slate
+The cleft slate countertop surface is not suitable for most counter applications.

 Slate is a metamorphic stone derived from sedimentary shale and clay.
 It formed on ancient sea beds.
 Essentially, it's compacted mud.
 It is a siliceous stone, like granite, and will not react to acids (vinegar, lemon juice).